 - Starch: Because fruit naturally contains water, including a bit of starch in your berry crisp filling can help to ensure that it does not become too runny or liquidy.
 I used cornstarch in my recipe, however, a bit of all-purpose flour or arrowroot powder (gluten-free) would also work well.

-- Butter: The key to a good berry crisp, and its golden colour, is a little bit of butter.
-This natural healthy fat has a neutral taste and pairs well with the berries.
+- Butter: The key to a good berry crisp and golden colour, is a little bit of butter.
+This natural healthy fat has a neutral taste and pairs well with berries.
 If you can’t consume butter, coconut oil would work equally well.

 - Nuts: For a bit of extra crunch and flavour you can add some chopped nut or nut meal to the crisp.
 I chose to use almonds, however, pecan or walnuts would also pair well in any berry crisp.

 If you ask me, this triple berry crisp is a crowd-pleasing recipe and a wonderful way to celebrate all of the fresh flavours of summer!
 Whip up this healthy triple berry crisp today and you’ll have a delicious dessert, snack (or breakfast!) for days to come.

 This triple berry crisp is made with mixed berries, rolled oats and naturally sweetened with honey and is filled with all of the flavours of summer.
 This recipe calls for strawberries, raspberries and blueberries, but you can use any combination you like.

 - Method: Baked

 - Cuisine: American